(858) 586 7777 | About | Testimonials | Contact

 Background:

-We were developing Angular based website builder application, we needed a sophisticated WYSIWYG HTML Editor and after a bit of R&D and careful evaluation of available options for live content editing tools we finalized Froala Editor because we needed an editor that provides super flexibility and customization support.
+We were developing Angular based website builder application, we needed a sophisticated WYSIWYG HTML Editor and after a bit of R&D and careful evaluation of available options for live content editing tools we finalized Froala Editor HTML because we needed an editor that provides super flexibility and customization support.

 Froala Editor provides variety of options and customization support as well.
 Soon after we started using Froala, we were in need to customize it in such a way that it should allow us to integrate custom features.
 We have to create custom components instead of components provided by Froala.
 We used Froala events and methods to override Froala features and make it work with our custom features and components.